-Lactose intolerance, an intolerance to milk sugar (lactose), can be an inherited or acquired disorder of lactose metabolism.
+Lactose intolerance, an intolerance to milk sugar (lactose), is a disorder of lactose metabolism that can be an inherited or acquired.
 Lactose ingested with food is not sufficiently broken down due to reduced production of the digestive enzyme lactase.
 As a result, undigested lactose accumulates in the large intestine, where osmotic processes and fermentation in the intestinal flora cause upper abdominal discomfort.
-The genetic form of lactose intolerance (hereditary, adult-onset form) usually manifests at school age at the earliest and can be detected by a genetic test.
+The genetic form of lactose intolerance (hereditary, adult-onset form) manifests at school age at the earliest and can be detected by a genetic test.

 In hereditary lactose intolerance (adult-onset form), the C/T polymorphism in position c.-13910 in the regulatory region of the LCT gene shows a strong association with lactase activity.
 About 25% of the population of central and northern Europe are homozygous carriers of the inactivating C-allele and are thus affected by this form of lactose intolerance.
 In southern Europe and other parts of the world, the disruption is much more frequent.
 In addition to this common polymorphism there are also rarer variants with an association to lactase activity (c.-13907C>G, c.-13913T>C, c.-13914G>A and c.-13915T>G).
 Inheritance is autosomal recessive, i.e., both alleles must be affected for the intolerance to present phenotypically.